deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18647/index.md

 > </details>

-> Table 11 shows the normalized scores for the Mouse Arrangement task based on varying numbers of demonstrations.
+> Table 11 presents the normalized scores for the Mouse Arrangement task based on varying numbers of demonstrations, used to generate Figure 7 in the paper.

 {{< table-caption >}}